 If you come to Ella’s on your child’s birthday, they will receive a scoop of ice cream, a helium balloon tied to button candy, and a free ride on the carousel (or a coupon for a free ride when the winter season is over).

 Even the menu is overwhelming; it’s more like a small book with various sections including an extensive kid’s menu with choices ranging from Kid’s Kugel, to Sloppy Joe’s, to Fish and Fries.
 If you have a baby or toddler just eating finger food, try the “Very Little of Each” meal (apple sauce, yogurt, mandarin oranges, turkey, cheese, crackers, jelly, peas, and carrots for $1.95).

-Now residents of the Madison area, we purchased a seasonal coupon book as our own Christmas present last year.
-Included were two unlimited ride bands for the carousel and freebies for blue drinks, coffee, and ice cream cones.
-Kids eat free on Monday and Tuesday nights and new lunch specials include $5 meals.
-Check the website for hours, special events, and promotions like the Kids Birthday Club.
-We’ve never had to wait for a table at Ella’s, but if your party is over eight people or more, I’d recommend calling ahead.
-And if you’re in a hurry, Ella’s should wait until you have time to really appreciate the ambiance as much as the meal.
+Kids eat free on Monday and Tuesday nights and lunch specials include $5 meals.
+Check the website for hours, special events, and promotions like the coupon books that come out in November and December.
+We’ve never had to wait too long for a table at Ella’s, but if your party is over eight people or more, you might want to call ahead.